revolist/revogrid-docs/tests/e2e/docs/scenarios/event-scheduler.md

 Baseline screenshot coverage also includes **1440×900/dark and 1280×720/light** for this route, as recorded by the central reviewer.
 Baseline inspection does not imply that every interaction below ran at both settings; narrow-screen evidence is tracked centrally.

 Central reviewer opened and inspected screenshots at **1280×720, light theme** on 2026-09-08.
 Initial Week was September 7–13 with five named events: Design Workshop and Client Strategy showed conflict presentation; Release Prep was locked.
 Table showed five rows.
 Resource showed four people and Onboarding on Jamie, 08:00–12:00.
 Next changed to September 14–20 / Week 38.
 Today then Month showed September; Day from that month state showed September 1.
-Year showed a 2026 / 12-month overview label over a month-like grid, matching the source's year→month plugin mapping.
+Year now labels its month-shaped grid as January 2026 with Calendar month · year navigation, matching the year-at-a-time plugin mapping.
 Open preset was selected, but resulting working-time policy was not independently checked.

-**Observed issue:** At 1280×720, header period text overlapped the Day/Week/Month/Year controls.
-Track this in the central observed-issues record; do not mark responsive header acceptance as passed.
-Event editing, dragging, create/delete, locked-operation prevention and conflict resolution were not exercised.
+**Resolved:** At 1280×720, the compact header layout keeps period text, Day/Week/Month/Year controls, and calendar preset in separate readable rows.
+Event editing, dragging, create/delete, locked-operation prevention and conflict resolution remain separate scenarios.

 ## Source and existing coverage